ios7jbpro/GSI-Collection/index.md

 What is this?
 ---

-- This is a project to collect GSIs for codename begonia, you can download and flash them here.
+- This is a project to collect GSIs and ROMs for tested by me for codename begonia, you can download and flash them here.

 What is GSI?
 ---